Politics of Bangladesh: 1975–1981: Ziaur Rahman

 As President, Zia announced a 19-point program of economic reform and began dismantling the MLA.
 Keeping his promise to hold elections, Zia won a 5-year term in the June 1978 elections, with 76% of the vote.
 In November 1978, his government removed the remaining restrictions on political party activities in time for parliamentary elections in February 1979.
 These elections, which were contested by more than 30 parties, marked the culmination of Zia's transformation of Bangladesh's Government from the MLA to a democratically elected, constitutional one.
 The Awami League and the Bangladesh Nationalist Party (BNP), founded by Zia, emerged as the two major parties.
 The constitution was again amended to provide for an executive prime minister appointed by the president, and responsible to a parliamentary majority.
 Zia invigorated a strong foreign policy based on sovereignty and economic independence.
 He initiated many social programs to uplift the poor through honest hard work and education.
 During this period, Bangladesh's economy achieved fast economic and industrial growth.
 His greatest legacy on the people of Bangladesh was unity and self-dependence.

 In May 1981, Zia was assassinated in Chittagong by dissident elements of the military.
 There was no coup or uprising attempted, and the major conspirators were never taken into custody or killed.
 In accordance with the constitution, Vice President Justice Abdus Sattar was sworn in as acting president.
 He immediately set out to continue Zia's policies and called for fresh elections.
-Due to President Zia's tremendous popularity Satter won as the BNP's candidate.
+Due to President Zia's tremendous popularity Sattar won as the BNP's candidate.
 President Sattar sought to follow the policies of his predecessor and retained essentially the same cabinet.